Vishnu and consorts (Pala)

 Vishnu triad seated Pala

 This is Vishnu with his consorts Lakshmi and Saraswati.
 All three are seated in padmasana.
-Images such as these, Vishnu seated flanked by seated consorts are less common compared to the Sthana (standing variety).
-All three are sitting on Lotus.
-The consorts’ pedestal set a lower level and is supported by stems coming off the main pedestal.
-Notice the pedestal having single lotus, as compared to double lotus which more common in Nepal bronzes.
+Images such as these, Vishnu seated flanked by seated consorts, are less common compared to the Sthana (standing variety).
+All three are sitting on a Lotus.
+The consorts’ pedestal is set a lower level and is supported by stems coming off the main pedestal.
+Notice the pedestal having a single lotus, as compared to a double lotus, which is more common in Nepal bronzes.

-Vishnu’s attributes in lower hands are indistinct and maybe Shankha and Chakra.
+Vishnu’s attributes in the lower hands are indistinct and may be Shankha and Chakra.
 The rear hands hold Gada and Padma.
-Consorts attributes are lost or damaged.
+Consort’s attributes are lost or damaged.

-This bronze is about 6.5 cms in height and is damaged and crusted, probably a result of long period of burial.
-It is likely to have come from Bengal region.
+This bronze is about 6.5 cms in height and is damaged and crusted, probably a result of a long period of burial.
+It is likely to have come from the Bengal region.

 In Eastern India, the associations seem to have varied over time.
-According to N K Bhattasali ” The worship of Brahma fell into disuse and Saraswati was generally assigned to Vishnu as his second wife”.
-Page 180-181 of Buddhist and Brahmanical Sculptures in Dacca Museum.
+According to N K Bhattasali, ” The worship of Brahma fell into disuse, and Saraswati was generally assigned to Vishnu as his second wife.
+Pages 180-181 of Buddhist and Brahmanical Sculptures in Dacca Museum.

-The texts that refer to Saraswati as a consort of Vishnu are of Eastern India origin.
-Three of them are referenced to in an article by Gourishwar Bhattacharya “How come Saraswati is a consort of Vishnu in Eastern India?”.
+The texts that refer to Saraswati as a consort of Vishnu are of Eastern Indian origin.
+Three of them are referenced in an article by Gourishwar Bhattacharya, “How come Saraswati is a consort of Vishnu in Eastern India?”.

-According to the above paper, during the Pala-Sena period (Eight to the thirteenth century) Vishnu images were created with Lakshmi and Saraswati as the consorts of Vishnu, following or setting Eastern Indian convention.
+According to the above paper, during the Pala-Sena period (Eighth to the thirteenth century) Vishnu images were created with Lakshmi and Saraswati as the consorts of Vishnu, following or setting Eastern Indian convention.

 Vishnu consorts pala back